Shopify/hosted-payment-sim/README.md

 > We are providing this simple implementation of an Offsite Gateway Sim as a way to demonstrate basics of this new API.
 If you want to see it in action, leave ``POST URL`` on your **Universal Offsite Dev Kit** empty, or set it to ``https://offsite-gateway-sim.herokuapp.com/``, then try placing another order in your test shop.

+> Note: The **Universal Offsite Dev Kit** will not support a separate ``POST URL`` for each merchant.
+However, you can get around this by using some field identifier (eg/ common prefix of the ``x_account_id`` field) as a basis to redirect from the POST URL to an appropriate hosted payment page based on that identifier.

 ### Payment Flow

 + Customer initiates checkout on the Shopify storefront